If we are unable to offer Legal Aid, Eastgate Chambers’ fees for private clients are;

 - Home Office/UKVI application fees, Biometric Enrolment and the Immigration Health Surcharge are NOT included in the above prices

-All Immigration fees include advice from a Senior Immigration Caseworker or Solicitor accredited by the Law Society since 2012 (Simon Clark), supervised by another experienced Solicitor, in person, in writing, all appointments and correspondence.
+- All Immigration fees include advice from a Senior Immigration Caseworker or Solicitor accredited by the Law Society since 2012 (Simon Clark), supervised by another experienced Solicitor (who qualified in 1979).
+The advice will be provided either in person or remotely and in writing.
+Fees include all appointments and correspondence.

 - FOR FULL DETAILS OF THE EXPERIENCE OF OUR STAFF PLEASE SEE THE TEAM SECTION ON THIS WEBSITE

 - THIS INFORMATION IS AVAILABLE ON REQUEST IN ALTERNATIVE FORMATS.